spotlightpa/poor-richard/content/news/2023-03-08-SPLZABRES.md

 She later identified the lawmaker as Zabel in an interview with Spotlight PA.
 The news outlet corroborated the incident with another source who witnessed the incident, and viewed a text message from the next morning in which Zabel apologized for his “bad manners.”

+In a statement, Perez welcomed Zabel’s resignation and said she hopes “all the women who so bravely shared their stories can find comfort in knowing that Mike Zabel is no longer in office.”

+“No one who sexually harasses people should get to keep their job, and Mike Zabel is no different,” Perez said.

 Kennedy was Zabel’s campaign manager during his initial bid for office.
 In an essay and in a conversation with Spotlight PA, she described an incident at a fundraiser in which Zabel, who she says had been drinking, put his arm around her waist “in a way that a person would do that to their partner.”

-Kennedy said she assumed that Zabel confused her with his wife, moved away from Zabel, and that he apologized.
+Kennedy said she assumed that Zabel confused her with his wife and moved away from him, and that he apologized.

 “I don’t think that it was necessarily intentional,” Kennedy said.
 “But I think that due to some drinking that had been happening, that very much confused the situation for him.”